 Q: Can I pay a loan through Online Banking?

 A: Yes, on the Transfers or Payment screen, you can make a loan payment or a loan principal payment by transferring funds from your Demand Deposit, Savings or Money Market account to your loan account.
 You can make a one-time payment, a future-dated payment, or a scheduled, recurring payment. .

 Q: What does the transfer funds feature allow me to do?

-A: The Transfer Funds feature allows you to move or transfer funds from one FNB&Trust account to another.
+A: The Transfer Funds feature allows you to move or transfer funds between your FNB&Trust accounts.
 The screen asks you for the account that funds will come from, the account that will receive the funds, and the amount of the transfer.
 You can create a single funds transfer, a scheduled funds transfer, or a recurring, scheduled funds transfer.
 Transfers can be scheduled up to a year in advance.

 Q: When will my transfer post to the receiving account?

 A: All transfers should post to the receiving account the same day if the transfer is scheduled prior to 6:00pm CST.